-You need to find the social platforms your target audience uses.
+It would help if you found the social platforms your target audience uses.
 Otherwise, you won’t be able to reach the right people.
 There are (at least) two ways to find out what these platforms are:

-- Simply start using a certain social platform.
+- Start using a certain social platform.
 And see what happens.
 I prefer this option over the alternatives.
 Try everything, keep track of the results, and stop doing the things that don’t work for your business after a couple of months.
 Don’t give up the next day, but set a goal for yourself and see if you can achieve that.

 Factors that influence social media for small business

-There are many things to keep in mind when you’re thinking about social media plans as a small business owner.
+There are many things to keep in mind when thinking about social media plans as a small business owner.
 Your results will depend on the platform you’ve chosen, but the three factors below also definitely play a part.

 Give it time

 Keep your expectations in check: your social following won’t grow overnight.
 Don’t expect people to follow you right after creating a profile.
 You need to invest that time we talked about.
-And creating a profile isn’t investing time, that should be done in a few minutes.
+And creating a profile isn’t investing time.
+That should be done in a few minutes.
 The actual time investment starts right after that.

 Create relevant content

 You need to make sure your messages/mentions/promotions/articles are worth sharing.
 In other words, your content, in general, must be relevant and worthwhile.
 At Yoast, we try to publish five articles a week, but only if we have something that deserves publishing.
-We’d rather skip a day than publish something that could backfire on (for instance) social media, due to lack of relevance.
+We’d rather skip a day than publish something that could backfire on (for instance) social media due to lack of relevance.

 The need for relevance can hold back certain businesses from using social media.
 People often say: